-The Instrument allows an issuer to incorporate by reference certain required disclosure, if the reference is to the issuer's MD&A. For clarity, the MD&A must be filed on SEDAR before it can be incorporated by reference under the Instrument.
-For example, if an issuer is filing an annual information form that includes non-GAAP financial measure information and the issuer is incorporating certain information in the MD&A by reference to satisfy the disclosure requirements of the Instrument, that MD&A would have to be filed on SEDAR prior to filing the annual information form.
+The Instrument allows an issuer to incorporate by reference certain disclosure, if the reference is to the issuer's MD&A. To meet the requirement that the MD&A be available on SEDAR under paragraph 5(2)(c) of the Instrument, the MD&A must be filed on SEDAR before, or simultaneously with the document, in order for this MD&A to be used to incorporate any information by reference into the document.
+For example, if an issuer is filing an annual information form that includes a specified financial measure and the issuer is incorporating certain information in the MD&A by reference to satisfy the disclosure requirements of the Instrument, that MD&A would have to be filed on SEDAR before or simultaneously with the filing of the annual information form.

-Paragraph 5(2)(b) requires the identification of the specific location of the required information in the MD&A. Issuers would not satisfy this requirement with a general hyperlink to the relevant MD&A. To comply with the requirement the issuer would need to hyperlink or identify (e.g., identify the specific section) where the required information is specifically located within the MD&A.
+Paragraph 5(2)(b) requires the identification of the specific location of the required information in the MD&A. To comply with this requirement, identify where the required information is specifically located within the MD&A (e.g., identify the specific MD&A including a reference to the date of the MD&A, its reporting period, and the specific section or page reference within the MD&A) or provide a hyperlink to the specific section or page within the MD&A where the information is located.
+Issuers would not satisfy this requirement with a general hyperlink to the relevant MD&A.